-Personal loans come with a set repayment term that is agreed upon by the lender as well as the borrower along with a fixed or variable rate of interest.
-The repayment tenure can vary between a few months to a few years and the EMI is decided based on this as well as the interest rate charged.
-There are three ways in which loan repayment can be made:
+Personal loans come with a set repayment term and a fixed or variable rate of interest and the EMI is decided based on this as well as the interest rate charged.
+There are three ways in which loan repayment can be made -

-Every bank or financial institution charges a different rate when it comes to loan foreclosure.
-While most lending institutions allow borrowers to pre-close their loans, there are certain conditions imposed.
-Some of these are:
+Every financial institution charges differently for loan foreclosure.
+While most lending institutions allow borrowers to pre-close their loans, there are certain conditions imposed including -

 Foreclosure of loans is not a complicated process.
 The steps given below must be followed: